neondatabase/serverless/tests/README.md

 We include simple tests using drizzle-orm.

+### `packages`

+These brief tests make use of the driver from within drizzle-orm and Prisma.
+In CI, we run them on Node LTS only.

+They rely on a `file:` alias in `package.json`, from `@neondatabase/serverless` to the bundled driver.

 ### `cloudflare`

 We run basic local tests on Cloudflare Workers using the `wrangler` tool's `unstable_dev` feature.